CodeWhiteWeb/ShiginimaSE_Unofficial/README.md

 everyone PC is not built in NASA, but this launcher can run your game in 128mb of ram
 # source code info
-90% source code is not uploaded for variety of reasons who i get the source code?
+90% source code is not uploaded for variety of reasons how i got the source code?
-Reverse enginerring
+Reverse engineering

-# Not For Dev
-create a PR if u want to help me in this